 We have taken efforts to protect our proprietary rights, including a combination of license agreements, confidentiality policies and procedures, confidentiality provisions in employment agreements, confidentiality agreements with third parties, and technical security measures, as well as our reliance on copyright, patent, trademark, trade secret, and unfair competition laws.
 These efforts may not be sufficient or effective.
-For example, the secrecy of our trade secrets or other confidential information could be compromised by our employees or by third parties, which could cause us to lose the competitive advantage resulting from those trade secrets or confidential information.
-Unauthorized third parties may try to copy or reverse engineer portions of our products or otherwise infringe upon, misappropriate, or use our intellectual property.
+For example, the secrecy of our trade secrets or other confidential information could be compromised by our employees or by third parties, which could cause us to lose the competitive advantage resulting from those trade secrets or otherwise infringe upon, misappropriate, or use our intellectual property.
 We may not be able to discover or determine the extent of any unauthorized use of our proprietary rights.
 We may also conclude that, in some instances, the benefits of protecting our intellectual property rights may be outweighed by the expense.